fsfuzhu/SEGP19/README.md

 # SEGP19 Project

 ## Project Overview

-The SEGP19 project focuses on developing and evaluating the performance of the YOLO model, along with providing tools for pathologist verification.
+The SEGP19 project aims to assist pathologists by reducing the time and stress associated with analyzing Pap smear images.
+By leveraging artificial intelligence, this project enhances efficiency in the diagnostic process.

 ## Directory Structure